This post may contain affiliate links. Read my full disclosure policy.

 As spring rounds the corner, baby potatoes will soon be abundant.
 This recipe for Salmon Chowder bridges the gap between seasons, using the last of winter’s fennel bulbs paired with new, thin-skinned potatoes.
-This is not a traditional New England Chowder, but tasty all the same.
+The addition of fennel and dill is a nod to my Finnish heritage, so it is not a traditional New England Chowder but tasty all the same.
 I’ve left the flour out, so it’s a bit lighter, thinner, and brothier, which feels a little more “springy” to me.

 What I love about this recipe, besides how homey and comforting it is, is how easily adaptable it is- it can be made keto, or kept dairy-free, using coconut milk, depending on your needs.
 Use whole milk, half & half or heavy cream- you decide.
 If you want even more decadence, you may enjoy this Lobster Bisque Recipe.